Premier League clubs to ask players to take 30 per cent cut in wages

 Advertising

-“Critically, the league unanimously voted to advance funds of £125million to the EFL and National League as it is aware of the severe difficulties clubs throughout the football pyramid are suffering at this time.”
+It is understood the EFL is looking for players in its leagues to accept significantly more than a 30 per cent deferral or reduction, as discussions with the PFA continue.

-The EFL said in a statement: “The EFL also notes and appreciates the decision taken today by the Premier League in respect of the short-term financial relief it is to provide EFL clubs through the advancement of solidarity payments, parachute payments and academy Grants.
+The EFL and the National League were boosted on Friday by the advance of a combined £125million from the Premier League.
+The money to the EFL is made up of solidarity payments, parachute payments and academy grants.

-“These actions will have a positive impact on individual clubs across our three divisions at a difficult and uncertain time.”
+“These actions will have a positive impact on individual clubs across our three divisions at a difficult and uncertain time,” an EFL statement said.

-A further £20m will be committed to the NHS, and others left vulnerable by the pandemic.
+The Premier League also announced it is donating £20m to the NHS and other community causes.

-The statement added: “This includes a direct financial contribution to the NHS and funds to enable clubs to refocus their efforts and develop significant outreach programmes to help communities, including those most in need.
-This funding will enable both immediate and longer-term support during the crisis.”
+The advance to the lower leagues, the donation to the NHS and the captains’ initiative were all praised by Knight.

 Advertising